MicrosoftDocs/azure-devops-docs/docs/work/_shared/multi-select-bulk-modify.md

 - Assign to a team member
 - Move to a sprint
 - [Map items or change the parent an item is linked to](../backlogs/organize-backlog.md#mapping)
-- Change the work item type or move to a different team project (Team Services only).
+- Change the work item type or move to a different team project (VSTS only).

 To select several items in a sequence, hold down the shift key.
 To select several non-sequential items, use the Ctrl key.
 Then, you can either drag the selected items to a new position within the backlog, to a different sprint, or select an option from the context (![context icon](../_img/icons/context_menu.png)) or action (![actions icon](../_img/icons/actions-icon.png)) menu of one of the items.